Frequently Asked Questions

 thinking, in combination with steady training of fundamental math

 skills and tools.
 We also place substantial emphasis on word problems and on developing the ability to generalize.
-Our program includes three whole years of geometry study, whereas most public or private schools offer only one.
+Our program includes three whole years of geometry study in middle school, whereas most public or private schools offer only one year of geometry in high school.
 Our students come to RSM-MetroWest from a wide

 variety of public, private, and home schools in the extended MetroWest area.